 The Price File Format window is used to specify the format of the file of price data.
-Builder displays the first few hundred lines of the price file in the table at the top of the window.
+To speed data loading, Builder only displays the first 200 lines of the price file in the table at the top of the window by default.
+To see all the lines in the file, uncheck the box below the table labeled "Display first 200 lines only".

 The column headings identify the type of data contained in each column, which can be one of the following: date, time, open, high, low, close, volume, up-tick volume, down-tick volume, indicator, or "don't read/ignore".
 At a minimum, a price file should contain columns for the date and the closing price of each bar.
 To take advantage of all the features of Builder, a price file should contain the date, time, open, high, low, close, and volume (or up-tick and down-tick volumes).
 If the date and time are together in one field (e.g., 11/5/2012 13:15 or 20090531 13:15), the field should be labeled "date" and no "time" field should be present.